SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/apache-tomcat.md

 Follow the steps in [Sumo Logic Tomcat Logs](/docs/integrations/web-servers/apache-tomcat#Collecting-Logs-and-Metrics-for-Apache-Tomcat) to configure the collection for Global Intelligence for Tomcat App.

-## Installing the Global Intelligence for Apache Tomcat App

-This section has instructions for installing the Sumo Logic App for Global Intelligence for Apache Tomcat.

-{@import ../../reuse/apps/app-install.md}

 ## Concepts

 ### Golden Signals